Sampling from Potts on random graphs of unbounded degree via random-cluster dynamics: The FK-dynamics shatters quickly on random graphs

 \begin{remark} Before proceeding, let us describe the specific differences between the current revealing scheme and that of~\cite{BlGh21}, as well as why these changes are needed to overcome difficulties arising from heterogeneity of the underlying degree sequence.
 The main changes are as follows: \begin{enumerate} \item The revealing process is based on half-edges rather than vertices: this ensures that the revealing of the ball $B_r(\hat e_m; \cA_{m-1}^c)$ does not reveal the degrees of the vertices from which the exploration proceeds (which could potentially have high-degree and introduce correlations between generations). \item The revealing of the ball $B_r(\hat e_m;\cA_{m-1}^c)$ does not continue exploring if it encounters any vertex of $V(\cA_{m-1}^c)$.
 This is important because if $B_r(\hat e_m)$ intersects a dense region of $\cA_{m-1}^c$ that has already been revealed, then the volume of $B_r(\hat e_m)$ would not be independent of $\cA_{m-1}^c$. \item The FK-dynamics is simulated in continuous time, rather than discrete time.
 This introduces additional independence so that the number of updates taken by each of the localized FK-dynamics chains $X_{A_m,t}^1$ are truly independent of one another. \end{enumerate} \end{remark}

 For ease of notation, let $k_{\emptyset}$ be the first $k$ such that $\widehat {\mathcal{E}}_{k}=\emptyset$, i.e., the total number of generations of the revealing procedure.
 Let

-be the total number of half-edges explored out of through the $k$'th generation of the process, so that $\mathfrak m_{k_{\emptyset}}$ counts the total number of half-edges explored out of in the entire revealing procedure.
+be the total number of half-edges for which $B_r(\hat e_m; \mathcal {A}_{m-1}^c)$ was revealed in step 1.a) of Process~\ref{proc:revealing-FK-on-graph}, so that $\mathfrak m_{k_{\emptyset}}$ counts the total number of half-edges out of which a ball is ever revealed.
 Let be the random-cluster configuration revealed when the process terminates.
 The following key observation is a direct consequence of Observation~\ref{obs:monotonicity-of-coupling} and the construction of Process~\ref{proc:revealing-FK-on-graph}.

 \begin{observation} Under the procedure of Process~\ref{proc:revealing-FK-on-graph}, we have In particular, the connected component of each vertex in $\cV_0$ in $X_{\cG,t}^1(E(\cG)\setminus\cA_0)$ is a subset of a connected component of a vertex in $\cV_0$ in $\tilde \omega$.
-Likewise, the number of vertices in non-trivial (i.e., non-singleton) components of the boundary condition $X_{\cG,t}^1(E(\cG)\setminus \cA_0)$ induces on $\cA_0$ is less than the number of vertices in non-trivial components of the boundary condition $\tilde \omega$ induces on $\cA_0$. \end{observation}